 In November 2015, the FASB issued Accounting Standards Update No. 2015-17, "Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes" ("ASU 2015-17").
 The amendments in ASU 2015-17 require an entity to classify all deferred tax assets and liabilities as noncurrent.
-The Company adopted ASU 2015-17 in the first quarter of 2017, and the impact on the Company's consolidated financial statements is immaterial for the first quarter of 2017.
+The Company adopted ASU 2015-17 in the first quarter of 2017, and the impact on the Company's consolidated financial statements is immaterial.